 I made these cheery snowmen for Christmas gifts a few years ago and thought it would be fun to show you how to make some for yourself.
+These are a fun snow man craft and can be made in just a few minutes.
 I have also provided a free downloadable pattern here.
 You should be able to print it onto an 8.5 x 11 inch paper.

-Simply take some white fleece or felt and cut out 2 of peices using the pattern provided.
+Simply take some white fleece or felt and cut out 2 of pieces using the pattern provided.

 Trace the face (eyes and X’s for the mouth) onto the front of your felt very lightly with a pencil.
 Then using all 6 strands of black embroidery floss, hand-stitch the eyes and X’s.